 Usability — Refers to how easily, effectively, and efficiently users can interact with a product or system to achieve their goals, and how satisfied they are with the experience.

-Institutional Equity and Inclusion — Ensures compliance with applicable laws and University policy.
+Institutional Equity — Ensures compliance with applicable laws and University policy.
 Works with employees and visitors to determine accommodations.

 Dean of Students Office — Works with students to determine accommodations.